michaelshen1/Shoutout-Wall/README.md

-How to run: paste https://michaelshen1.github.io/Shoutout-Wall/ into your browser of choice.
+How to run: open https://michaelshen1.github.io/Shoutout-Wall/ (click or paste into your browser of choice).